 Thursday, November 5, 2020 - 6:00pm

-Jill and John Avery Lecture in the History of Art, Milette Gaifman, Yale University
+Jill and John Avery Lecture in the History of Art, Milette Gaifman, Professor of Classics & History of Art, Yale University

 "The Compressed Image and the Modern History of Greek Art"